Graphic Design, BFA

 More on the Graphic Design major

-Graphic Design is the largest program within the Myers School of Art.
-It is a professional program for students pursuing careers in the expanding multidisciplinary field of visual communication design.
-Critical thinking and logical problem solving in print, web and interactive media are emphasized.
+The Graphic Design program is the largest within the Myers School of Art, offering an experiential pathway for students aiming for careers in the dynamic and ever-expanding field of visual communication design.
+The curriculum focuses on critical thinking and strategic problem-solving across print, web, and interactive media.

 Purpose